 Product Information Management

-A PIM tool is a software solution that helps retailers, wholesalers and manufacturers to control their products in a central place.
-It provides one single point of truth of the product (and all its data).
-It is the place to gather, optimize and distribute product content data.
-It is in a sense the central tool for Product Data Management, though it offers much more.
+A PIM tool helps retailers, wholesalers, and manufacturers to control their products in a central place.
+It provides one single point of truth about the product (and all its data).
+Product Information Management is the place to gather, optimize and distribute product content data.
+Thus, it is in a sense the central tool for Product Data Management, though it offers much more.

 Using a PIM tool to manage Complex products

 Within a PIM tool, it is possible to manage complex products in an efficient manner.
 Companies introduce products that consist of a large number of combinations (f.ex. an outfit consisting of pants, shirts, and shoes) or variation possibilities (f.ex. a T-shirt in different colors and sizes).
 The challenge is to manage these assets efficiently.
 Thus, subsequently, to be able to communicate them to various output channels.
 The system allows you to do this in a simple and unambiguous manner, making your PIM a source of “Master Data”.

 Do you need more information on the link between PIM and MDM?
 Read our article on the differences between PIM and MDM.